-The federal government should incorporate flexibility into federal and state regulatory because of variable processes local conditions.
-The federal government should "one-size-fits-all" regulatory avoid approaches to municipalities.
+The federal government should incorporate flexibility into federal and state regulatory processes because of variable local conditions.
+The federal government should "one-size-fits-all" avoid regulatory approaches to municipalities.
 While enforcement should be objective it should also take into account local conditions through the use of such mechanisms as variance/waiver procedures and locallydeveloped alternate compliance plans.